swedenconnect/technical-framework/00 - Swedish eID Framework - Introduction.md

 being authenticated, and may, if this is the case, add this information to the identity assertion that is sent back to the Swedish service provider.

-> \[1\]: At the time of writing (September 2019) there is no attribute authority available providing Swedish personal identity numbers based on eIDAS attributes.
+> \[1\]: At the time of writing there is no attribute authority available providing Swedish personal identity numbers based on eIDAS attributes.

 <a name="swedish-eids-in-foreign-services"></a>
 #### 1.7.4.
 Swedish eID:s in Foreign Services

-The eIDAS regulations states that Sweden has the possibility to notify Swedish eID:s according to the assurance levels low, substantial and high.
-There is a political will in Sweden to allow holders of Swedish eID:s log in to foreign e-services<sup>1</sup>.
+Sweden has notified Swedish eID:s according to the assurance levels substantial and high.

 A request for authentication from a foreign service provider is sent to the Swedish eIDAS node (*eIDAS proxy service*) via an eIDAS connector in the service provider country.